Murray Bridge, South Australia: Newspaper

 Murray Bridge is home to The Murray Valley Standard newspaper, whose first edition was printed and distributed on 23 November 1934.
 It is now published on Tuesdays and Thursdays.
 Dozens of other regional newspapers, publications and catalogues are also printed at the former Rural Press facility on Adelaide Road.

 In 2020, Australian Community Media (ACM) announced that the Murray Valley Standard will cease being printed along with a number of other regional newspapers.
 This was in part due to COVID-19, but also due to organisational changes and growing online activity.
 The printing press at the Murray Bridge site was closed and resulted in the loss of 26 jobs.

 However, the Murray Valley Standard is still published online as of 19 May 2021.

 A monthly community newspaper, first printed on 19 August 1971, was the Bridge Observer (1971–1976).
 It was later revived in 1983 under the same title, including an insert called Mannum Mercury (1983–1984), and was briefly known as the combined title of Bridge Mercury (1984).

 Radio

 Radio stations 5MU (96.3 MHz) and Power FM SA (98.7 MHz) are based at Murray Bridge, with their transmitters located near the peak of Gifford Hill.

 Adelaide FM radio stations can also be received relatively clearly throughout the Murray Bridge region, when using an in-car radio, as well as ABC Radio Adelaide on 891kHz.

-The other Adelaide AM stations, such as Cruise 1323 and FIVEAA have fortuitous at best reception due to terrain constraints with the Mount Lofty Ranges and Adelaide Hills.
+The other Adelaide AM stations, such as Cruise 1323 and FIVEAA, have poor reception due to terrain constraints from the Mount Lofty Ranges and Adelaide Hills.